Ocean Avenue is where you'll find Santa Monica beach hotels for every budget - from the don't-ask expensive to the shoestring budget-friendly.

 In Santa Monica, it seems, if the price is no object - you really can have it all.
 Here's a peek inside Santa Monica beach hotels' ultra-luxe shining stars.

 Casa del Mar is one of my very favorite places among all Santa Monica beach hotels.

 I love the elegant, beach-chic decor, its sweeping views of the Pacific from virtually every inch of the resort.

-Its prime location can't be beat: Casa del Mar is just a short walk from both the Santa Monica Pier and the shopping and restaurants at the 3rd Street Promenade.
-Read more about Casa del Mar here.
-Rooms starting at $555 per night.
+Its prime location can't be beaten: Casa del Mar is just a short walk from both the Santa Monica Pier and the shopping and restaurants at the 3rd Street Promenade.

-Hollywood celebrities including Greta Garbo, Jean Harlow, and Marilyn Monroe, regularly flocked to the exclusive hotel in years past, seeking a tranquil haven from fans and the prying eyes of the media.
-Read more about the Fairmont Miramar Hotel & Bungalows here.
-Rooms starting at $356 nightly.
+Hollywood celebrities including Greta Garbo, Jean Harlow, and Marilyn Monroe visited the Fairmont frequently, finding the tranquil haven they sought from fans and the prying eyes of the media.

-When the Georgian Hotel opened its doors in 1933, it quickly became a rendezvous spot for stars of the silver screen and Hollywood elite, including lovers Clark Gable and Carole Lombard.
+When the Georgian Hotel opened its doors in 1933, it quickly became a rendezvous hot spot for stars of the silver screen, including lovers Clark Gable and Carole Lombard.